Igor Larionov: Post-retirement

+In 2025, Larionov was named head coach of SKA Saint Petersburg of the KHL.

 Personal life

 Larionov is married to former figure skater Elena Batanova and has three children, Alyonka, Diana and Igor Larionov II.
 Currently, he is a professional wine merchant making wines under the labels "Hattrick" and "Triple Overtime" with wines from Australia and California.
 Other wine labels include "Slapshot" and "IL Triple Overtime."
 The name Triple Overtime Wine Company roots from Larionov's winning goal in the third overtime period of Game 3 in the 2002 Stanley Cup Finals.